BoonHianLim/base64-redirect/README.md

 ## Concept

 The idea of this codebase is since url shortener is such a popular design problem, I would like to check if it is possible to  implement the base-64 approach for shortening the URL in a static website.

-Seems working.
+However, since in static website it is not possible to store the website, the easiest approach is just to base64 encoded the link itself.
+Technically this is not a shortner but more of a redirect, hence the name.